rizky-drakos/ahus/README.md

 * The prime purpose is to study how the algorithm works, it is absolute not optimized enough for running with any real datasets.

-* Make sure you have __docopt__ available on your machine (just a Python packge which helps parsing CLI argument easily).
+* Make sure you have __docopt__ available on your machine (just a Python packge which helps parsing CLI arguments easily).

 ## How am I supposed execute it?